Warts

 How do I get rid of warts?

 There are many ways to destroy the wart.
-The most effective over-the-counter option I have found is WartStick—it is 40% salicylic acid, very concentrated.
-I would not recommend any over-the-counter freezing treatments, because they just don’t get cold enough to destroy most warts.
+The best over-the-counter wart treatment I recommend is WartStick or Curad pads, which contain 40% salicylic acid.
+Avoid over-the-counter freezing kits—they don’t get cold enough to fully destroy warts.

 Steps for using WartStick:

-1. Put the WartStick right on the wart at bedtime
+1. Apply WartStick to the wart at bedtime

-2. Cover the wart with a small piece of duct tape.
-The duct tape holds the WartStick on the wart all night.
+2. Cover with a small piece of duct tape (either 3M, Gorilla, or Duck Brand, not store-brand).
+This keeps the WartStick on the wart all night.

-3. In the morning, remove the duct tape and the top layers of the wart often come off with it.
+3. In the morning, remove the duct tape—top layers of the wart may come off.

-When do I know that the wart is gone?
+When do I know when the wart is gone?

 Skin%2Blines.jpg